CanterburyKiwi/site/replit.md

 ```
 Changelog:
+- June 25, 2025: Updated all icons (drone, camera, tractor) with custom Cloudinary images for complete brand consistency
 - June 25, 2025: Replaced all camera icons with custom Cloudinary image for brand consistency
 - June 25, 2025: Converted React app to static HTML for GitHub Pages deployment
 - June 25, 2025: Migrated all images to Cloudinary hosting for GitHub compatibility